seemslegit42/Docu-Haul/README.md

 ```

 You can find these values in your Firebase project's settings.
 If these are not provided, authentication features will be disabled.

+#### Server-Side Firebase Admin Setup (for AI Flows)

+The application uses the Firebase Admin SDK for secure server-side actions (like validating user tokens in AI flows).
+For this to work in your local environment, you need to provide service account credentials.
+The deployed application on App Hosting uses Application Default Credentials automatically, so this setup is only for **local development**.

+1.  **Generate a Service Account Key:**
+    *   Go to your Firebase Project Settings > Service accounts.
+    *   Select "Node.js" and click "Generate new private key".
+    *   A JSON file will be downloaded.
+Save it securely in your project, for example, at the root of the project. **Do not commit this file to version control.**

+2.  **Set the Environment Variable:**
+    *   Create a new file named `.env.local` in the root of your project.
+Next.js automatically loads this file for local development.
+    *   Add the following line to `.env.local`, replacing the path with the actual path to your key file:
+        ```env
+        GOOGLE_APPLICATION_CREDENTIALS=./your-service-account-key-file.json
+        ```

+3.  **IMPORTANT: Secure Your Credentials:**
+    *   The service account key file is highly sensitive.
+You must ensure it is not committed to your Git repository.
+    *   We strongly recommend creating a `.gitignore` file in your project root if you don't have one, and adding the following lines to it:
+        ```
+        # Local environment variables
+        .env.local

+        # Firebase service account keys
+        *.json
+        ```

 ## Core Features